 The externship provides students with field experience and the opportunity to practice the skills they have learned, under direct supervision, in an actual work environment.
 Prerequisite: Successful completion of all previous course work and a 2.0 CGPA.
+This is a credit/no credit course.
 4 Credit Hours